neroshop/neroshop/readme.md

 ```

 NOTE:
-I am an awful programmer and still consider myself a noob at it since I don't know what I'm doing half of the time, so if there's any out there who can help me bring
+I am an awful programmer and still consider myself a noob at it since I don't know what I'm doing half of the time, so if there's anyone out there who can help me bring
 my project to life, I'd highly appreciate it!
 I am also willing to compensate any contributors with Monero when I become financially stable.